matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 ## Alternatives

-It has been suggested to use account data to control this on a per-account basis.
-While this might have some benefits, it is much less flexible and would lead to us inventing a way to store per-account settings in account data which should be handled in a separate MSC.
+It has been suggested to use account data to store the setting that controls whether read receipts should be private on a per-account/per-room basis.
+While this might have some benefits, it is much less flexible.

 Previous iterations of this MSC additionally suggested that having an `m.hidden` flag on existing read receipts could work, however this feels like assigning too